 One significant simplification that we highlight, is the assumed boundary condition in Eq.
 (11) that the Plateau border surface remains at (dimensionless) surface concentration unity.
 To justify this, it is important to recall a physical picture of how foam fractionation with reflux operates.
 Foam films rise up through the fractionation column, whilst simultaneously reflux liquid drains down through a network of Plateau borders, and we are looking at the mass exchange process between the two.
 For sufficient reflux flow, it can be the case that there is more liquid in the Plateau borders than in the films (Vitasari et al., 2013b).
 Similarly there can be more liquid flux (and also more surfactant flux) in the Plateau borders than in the films (Grassia, 2023).
-As a result, the relative change in surfactant content in the comparatively surfactant lean films should be greater than the relative change in surfactant content in the surfactant rich Plateau borders.
-Even though the Plateau border surfaces do lose surfactant to the films, the surfactant remaining on them is carried down under gravity, and so is replaced by additional surfactant arriving from higher up.
+As a result, the relative change in surfactant content in the surfactant rich Plateau borders.
+Even though the Plateau border surfaces do lose surfactant to the films, the surfactant arriving from higher up.
 In effect therefore Plateau borders are approximated here as being surfactant reservoirs.
 Ultimately though what the boundary condition in Eq.
 (11) attempts to capture is the notion that Plateau borders are richer in surfactant than films.

 Here of course since surfactant is soluble, we do not consider just surfactant transport on surfaces, but also surfactant transport in the bulk.
-That said, even though the surfactant is soluble here, we reiterate that there is no transfer between bulk and surface on the time scale of interest due to the large Pe Δ assumption.
+That said, even though the surfactant is soluble here, we reiterate that there is no transfer between bulk and surface on the time scale of interest due to the large $Pe \Delta$ assumption.
 Convection between the bulk of the film and the bulk of the Plateau border is still permitted, but to the extent that the Plateau border is treated as a surfactant reservoir, what we must focus upon here is surfactant convection in the bulk of the film.
 Treating a Plateau border as a reservoir, as is done here, is arguably more relevant for foam fractionation with reflux than for foam fractionation in stripping mode (see Sec.
 1 for a discussion of stripping mode; removing surfactant from Plateau borders such that they become leaner is an inherent part of stripping mode).
 Even when reflux is considered though, it is necessary to establish what is happening on the surface first, and then use those surface conditions to determine how surfactant is transported in the bulk.